The effect of affect

 For those of us fortunate enough to be literate, the whole idea of Literacy in schools can seem bewilderingly over complicated.
 Something that comes to us as naturally as breathing can hardly require all the fuss and bother devoted to it, surely?
 Reading and writing can appear so straightforward that there must be something wrong with those who struggle.

 But, if we’re able to resist the temptation to label those with poor literacy as somehow deficient and thus attribute biological or social causes for their shortcomings, we might have more of a chance of addressing some of the real issues.
 One of the most fascinating of these is the effect of affect.
 How we feel about a thing determines in large part how good we will be at that thing.

 You will, I hope, be relieved to hear that this is not a post about confusing nouns and verbs.
-I’m using ‘affect’ here in a way cognitive psychologist Hugo Kerr define as “an emotion or mood”.
+I’m using ‘affect’ here in the way cognitive psychologist Hugo Kerr defines as ‘an emotion or mood’.

 Kerr makes the point in his quite wonderful book, The Cognitive Psychology of Teaching Literacy that,